J-McNamara/healthcare-data-trust/index.md

 background: '/img/doccomp.jpg'
 ---
 ### Our Mission
 We are a non-profit repository for personal medical data.
-We make sure that your medical history is securely transferred to family members who may need it and use this information to develop new cures for the next generation.
+We make sure that your medical history is securely stored and transferred to family members or care providers when you decide.

+Help us support a healthy future and cure diseases by signing up to be an end of life medical record donor today.
+Contact us [here](mailto:info@healthcaredatatrust.org) and we will help you to enroll.
+Every story matters- don't let yours be forgotten!

 ### In the News
 Articles that explain the importance of our mission.